Sudan Population 2020

 Sudan, officially the Republic of Sudan but sometimes referred to as North Sudan, sits along the Red Sea south of Egypt and has a population consisting mostly of descendants of migrants from the nearby Arabian Peninsula.
-Sudan has a total area of 1,886,068 square kilometers (728,215 square miles) and has an estimated 2014 population of 39,105,664, a significant increase from the 34,847,910 estimated in 2013.
+Sudan has a total area of 1,886,068 square kilometers (728,215 square miles) and has an estimated 2020 population of 43.85 million, a significant increase from the 34,847,910 estimated in 2013.
 This makes Sudan the 34th biggest country in the world.

 The majority of Sudan's population is rural, with an urban population of just 33.2%.
 The largest metropolitan area, Khartoum (which includes Khartoum, Khartoum North and Omdurman) is quickly growing and ranges between 6 and 7 million, which includes approximately 2 million displaced people from the southern war zone and the drought-affected areas in the west and east.